Chapter 1:

 Necrolepsy

-The fat cleric squealed as a masked man dragged him out from behind the lectern and tossed him onto the floor.
-Sobbing and trembling, the man covered his face, as if the action would make his captors vanish.
+A muscular man dragged him out into the open and tossed him before the Goddess.
+Sobbing and trembling, the priest covered his face, as if the action would make his captors vanish.
 His pathetic display earned his gut a sharp kick, turning his wailing into pained coughs.

 “Guards,” he screeched.
 “Guards!”